SolidiFiNexus/xrp-meets-web3/readme.md

 This repository contains two main components:

 - XRP-meets-Web3 Provider: A web3 provider that allows seamless communication between dApps and mobile applications with XRP wallets.
+The injected provider can be found at: https://github.com/SolidiFiNexus/xrp-meets-web3/blob/master/src/assets/scripts/provider.ts.

 - React Native Demonstration Project: An example mobile application built with React Native to demonstrate the capabilities of the XRP-meets-Web3 provider.
 This project includes a webview that connects to a live example dApp deployed at https://solidifi.app/grant-application.
 The source code for this dApp can be found in the ```client/``` folder.